raelgc/win_us_intl/README.md

 wget https://github.com/raelgc/win_us_intl/blob/master/deb/bin/win-us-intl_20140423-1_all.deb
 sudo dpkg -i win-us-intl_20140423-1_all.deb
 ```
+Logout and login (or restart all programs you were using).

 ### Manual Install

 If you don't want install the .deb package, you can still configure your user to use the `.XCompose` file.